The Gathering

 3rd Annual End Lung Cancer Now Gathering

-Join us on Friday, Nov.
-3 for a morning of engagement to kick off Lung Cancer Awareness Month as we discuss the importance of lung cancer advocacy in improving early diagnosis, reducing mortality, and lessening the stigma around the disease.
-It will be an educational and empowering event as we learn from national advocacy leaders.
+On Friday, Nov.
+3, End Lung Cancer Now (ELCN) hosted its 3rd Annual Gathering event at the NCAA Hall of Champions.
+Nearly 150 lung cancer advocates gathered to discuss the importance of lung cancer advocacy in improving early diagnosis, reducing mortality, and lessening the stigma around the disease.
+It was an educational and empowering event as we learned from national advocacy leaders on how we can all start right now, with what we have, right where we are to become advocate champions.

 Featured Speakers